jedick/plotmydata/README.md

 ## Features

-- Multiple data sources: Upload a file, provide a URL, or use built-in [R datasets].
+- Multiple data sources: Upload a file, provide a URL, or use built-in [R datasets]
-- Data awareness: Uploaded files are automatically summarized for the LLM.
+- Data awareness: Uploaded files are automatically summarized for the LLM
-  - *This lets you describe a plot without knowing the exact variable names.*
+  - *This lets you describe a plot without knowing the exact variable names*
-- Code generation: The LLM writes R code based on its internal knowledge.
+- Code generation: The LLM writes R code based on its internal knowledge
-- Code execution: Tools are provided for making plots with base [R graphics] (default) and [ggplot2].
+- Code execution: Tools are provided for making plots with base [R graphics] (default) and [ggplot2]
-  - *To use ggplot2, just mention "ggplot" or "ggplot2" in your message.*
+  - *To use ggplot2, just mention "ggplot" or "ggplot2" in your message*
-- Instant visualization: Plots are shown in the chat interface and downloadable as artifacts.
+- Instant visualization: Plots are shown in the chat interface and downloadable as artifacts
-- Interactive analysis: Use an R session so variables persist across tool calls.
+- Interactive analysis: The agent uses an R session so the environment persists across chat messages and tool calls

 ## Running the app